sii-research/RHOS/README.md

 }
 ```

 We also provide scripts to generate multi eval tasks.
-We also provide scripts to generate multiple evaluation tasks.
-You can use them just like the [multi-task training setup (**Section 3**)](#multi-task).
+You can use them just like the **Section 3.
+Generate Multi-task**.

 ```console
 python TASKS/generate_eval1.py